 The Bottom Line

-Both Tesla MR and CNI College are ARMRIT-accredited programs that produce certified MRI technologists.
-The credential is the same.
-What differs is the cost, the format, and where you need to be located.
+Both Tesla MR and CNI College are ARMRIT-accredited programs that prepare graduates for MRI technologist certification.
+What differs is the cost, the format, and the geography.

-CNI College is a reasonable choice if you are in Orange County, prefer in-person learning, and can manage the higher tuition through financial aid.
-Tesla MR is the stronger financial value for most students and the only practical option if you do not live in Southern California.
+CNI College is a reasonable choice if you are in Orange County, want in-person evening and weekend classes with on-campus lab access, want an associate degree, and can manage the higher tuition through financial aid.
+Tesla MR is the stronger financial value for most students and the practical option if you do not live in Southern California.